JelindoGames/UnityVisualScriptingTutorials/Tutorials/5_NestingGraphs.md

-# Part 4: Nesting Graphs
+# Part 5: Nesting Graphs

 ## Introduction

-(The following is mainly for non-coders.
+(This introduction is mainly for non-coders.
 If you're familiar with good coding practices, you may want to skip to the "Nodes within Nodes" section.)

 Programmers tend to avoid large blocks of code.
 Instead, they prefer to separate it into smaller functions.
 See the following pseudocode: